kevinamiri/maila/src/pages/tools/copywriting/ecommerce-product-description.en.md

 ---
 id: "4083"
 title: "E-commerce Product Description"
 description: "The product descriptions are brief overviews of each product, highlighting key features and benefits.
-For e-commerce and retail, it's important to think about using clear language, keeping it short and focusing more on optimised SEO keywords.
-But for other types of businesses, such as lawyers, the important factors to consider are professionalism and customer service.
-We will help you use AI to generate product descriptions that are tailored to your specific keywords and best suited to your brand."
+For e-commerce and retail, it's important to think about using clear language, keeping it short and focusing more on optimized SEO keywords."
-header: "Create a unique description that markets the value of your product."
 usage: "This can be used to create a product description for e-commerce, e.g. online food deliveries, clothing, etc."
 placeholder: "reusable cup, eco-friendly"
 help_hint: "Write a few keywords about your product; then we'll create a Product Description for the given text."